tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you cast a quick action divine spell that targets allies, the spell affects one additional ally.

 **Quirk:** Keeps the relic meticulously clean, rests it on velvet, etc.

 ---

+#### Light, Symbol of

+_Recharge 6+:_ When you cast a divine spell, your symbol flares with bright light for a moment, starkly illuminating your surroundings.
+When you cast a daily divine spell, that light is bright enough to daze one enemy engaged with you who has 50 hit points or less (champion: 100 hit points or less; epic: 250 hit points or less).
+This daze lasts until the end of the enemy’s next turn.

+**Quirk:** Scared of the dark.

+---